 Flea & Tick Eradication

 While most ticks don’t carry diseases and most tick bites don’t cause serious health issues, some do.
-Effectively removing ticks can help you avoid such serious maladies as Lyme disease and Rocky Mountain spotted fever.
+Effectively removing ticks can help you avoid such severe disorders as Lyme disease and Rocky Mountain spotted fever.

-Some symptoms of tick borne illness include fever/chills, aches and pains and/or a rash.
+Some tick-borne illness symptoms include fever/chills, aches and pains, or a rash.
 Lyme disease infection presents as a bull’s eye target-shaped lesion around the bite site.
 Rocky Mountain spotted fever looks like a spotted rash.
 For more information on symptoms, visit the Centers for Disease Control site.

 A Word (or Two) on Shampoos

 Do NOT use human shampoo on dogs.
 Humans and dogs have different pH levels.
-Human skin is more acidic while that of our fur friend is more alkaline.
-Using human shampoo on dogs disrupts the acid balance on their skin and leaves it open to bacteria, parasites and viruses.
-It also makes it tougher for the pup’s protective layer of oils to replenish itself and will cause dry, flaky, irritated, peeling skin.
+Human skin is more acidic, while that of our fur friend is more alkaline.
+Using human shampoo on dogs disrupts the acid balance on their skin and leaves it open to bacteria, parasites, and viruses.
+It also makes it more challenging for the pup’s protective layer of oils to replenish itself and cause dry, flaky, irritated, peeling skin.

 Shampoo manufacturers offer a massive spectrum of options.
-Your choice may be based on scent, texture, ingredients, price or any number of other factors.
+Your choice may be based on scent, texture, ingredients, price, or any number of other factors.
 Since my sweet thing is extra sensitive, I prefer shampoos that are unscented and have no artificial ingredients with mild moisturizing properties.
-Vitamin E, aloe aera, avocado and honey are a few moisturizers I watch for on the label.
+Vitamin E, aloe vera, avocado, and honey are a few moisturizers I watch for on the label.